Grizzlies point guard Ja Morant has a Grade 1 right calf strain and will be reevaluated in two weeks, the team’s PR department tweets.

 Trade speculation surrounding Morant began a couple of weeks ago after he had a disagreement with the coaching staff during a loss to the Lakers.
 Head coach Tuomas Iisalo reportedly confronted Morant about his effort level and focus during halftime and following the game, and Morant expressed frustration over Iisalo’s unorthodox substitution pattern.

 The situation has been calmer since Morant returned from a one-game team suspension.
-The Timberwolves are one of the teams reportedly interested in Morant, who is in the third year of a five-year extension worth $197.2MM.
+The Timberwolves are one of the teams reportedly keeping an eye on Morant, who is in the third season of a five-year extension worth $197.2MM.
 He’s averaging 17.9 points, his lowest output since his rookie year, and 7.6 assists.

 Morant has gained a reputation of being susceptible to injuries.
 He hasn’t appeared in more than 61 games in any of the past four seasons.
-He served an NBA suspension in 2023/24, then appeared in only nine games before undergoing season-ending shoulder surgery.
+He served an NBA suspension to open the 2023/24 campaign, then appeared in only nine games before undergoing season-ending shoulder surgery.
 He was limited to 50 games last season.

-Given the timeline of his last injury, Morant will miss a minimum of eight games, beginning with a nationally-televised game against San Antonio on Tuesday.
-Another Memphis guard, Ty Jerome, is currently on the mend from a calf injury.
+Given the timeline of his last injury, Morant will miss a minimum of eight games, beginning with a nationally televised game against San Antonio on Tuesday.

 Translation- I can’t do whatever I want anymore so I’ll come up with a bunch of injuries that really can’t be proven so I’ll show them.